ohassn/compton-polarized-superkekb/README.md

 # Compton-Rates-for-Polarized-SuperKEKB-Facility
-The Anticipated Compton Rates for the Polarized SuperKEKB Facility
+The Anticipated Compton Rates for the Polarized SuperKEKB Facility.

-We reproduce the data found in the EIC report.

 ## Incomplete functions